Brides-les-Bains, France: Family Ski Guide

 What It Actually Costs

-Brides-les-Bains is genuinely excellent value for families.
-You're trading ski-in/ski-out convenience for a 20-minute gondola ride and pocketing the difference.
-Your kids won't mind.
-They'll be too busy staring at the Vanoise peaks.
+You are trading ski-in/ski-out convenience for a 20-minute gondola ride and pocketing a difference that can easily hit EUR 2,000 per week versus Meribel.
+Your kids will not mind.
+They will be too busy staring at the Vanoise peaks.

 The Honest Tradeoffs

-Ski school and childcare happen up in Méribel, not in the village.
-That means wrangling kids onto the gondola before lessons even start, which is about as fun as it sounds.
-Book afternoon sessions instead of morning ones and you'll skip the bottleneck entirely.
+Ski school and childcare happen up in Meribel, not in the village.
+That means wrangling kids onto the gondola before lessons.
+Book afternoon sessions instead of morning to skip the bottleneck.

 The village goes quiet after dinner.
-No thumping après scene, no late-night options beyond the casino.
-With small kids asleep by 8pm, you'll barely notice.
+No apres scene, no late-night options beyond the casino.
+With small kids asleep by 8pm, you will barely notice.
+If you need evening life, Meribel is where you want to be, but you will pay for it.

-English signage is sparse, and staff don't always speak it fluently.
+English signage is sparse.
 Download Google Translate's French offline pack before you arrive.
-Confirm English-speaking instructors when booking ski school through Oxygène in Méribel.
+Confirm English-speaking instructors when booking through Oxygene in Meribel.

 Book ski school first.
-ESF and Oxygene group lessons fill fast during French school holidays (February half-term sells out months ahead).
-Reserve lessons by October for peak weeks.
-Buy your Les 3 Vallées lift passes on les3vallees.com for the Family Flex discount, and search lodging on Booking.com or Ski Planet, where Brides-les-Bains apartments run a fraction of Méribel prices.
+ESF and Oxygene group lessons fill fast during February half-term.
+Reserve by October for peak weeks.
+Buy Three Valleys passes on les3vallees.com for the Family Flex discount, where buying for 3+ people (max 2 adults, at least 1 child) means everyone pays the child rate.

 Similar Resorts